yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Its type system gives the feeling of using an interpreted language.
 Haskell has many more great properties, one of the best being:

-> "If your program compile it is certainly bug free".
+> "If your program compile it will be very close to what the programmer intended".

-The preceding sentence was true 90% of the time for me.
-And if your program don't compile ghc generally provide great help messages.

-From the pure technical point of vue Haskell seems perfect for web development.
+From the pure technical "point of vue", Haskell seems to be the perfect web development tool.

-The only weaknesses of Haskell aren't technical but Human:
+Weaknesses of Haskell certainly won't be technical but social:

 - Hard to grasp Haskell
-- Hard to find Haskell programmer
+- Hard to find a Haskell programmer
-- The Haskell community is smaller than the community of X
+- The Haskell community is smaller than the community for X
+- There is no [heroku](http://heroku.com) for Haskell (even if [Greg Weber did it](http://www.yesodweb.com/blog/2011/07/haskell-on-heroku), it was more a workaround).

+<%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

 I don't say these are not important drawbacks.
-But if you want to make a product for you own and want the best of the best system.
+But if you want to use the best product which handle thousand of parallel just follow me.
+Haskell is certainly the best technical choice.
-Just trust me when I say that technically this is the best choice taking in balance efficiency, security and quality.
+I searched a long time and I considered efficiency, security and quality.

-As you are here, let's pretend you give the privilege to the technical aspect of your server.
-You want the best of the best system to make your new web application.
+In my humble opinion Haskell has the best balance.

+Furthermore, the Haskell community is just an excellent one.
+Very helpful and smart.

+Instead of going deep inside Haskell, we will simply start as straight as possible toward a real web application.

 Instead of reinvent the wheel, we should choose a web framework in Haskell.
 Actually there are three choices: